-After reading this post you will learn about the Comparator, working of the comparator, operational Amplifier as the comparator, transfer equation for the Operational Amplifier based Comparator and how to design the Operational Amplifier as a comparator to customize our application.
+After reading this post op amp as a comparator you will learn about the Comparator, working of the comparator, operational Amplifier as the comparator, transfer equation for the Operational Amplifier based Comparator and how to design the Operational Amplifier as a comparator to customize our application.
 So sit back, keep reading and enjoy learning.

 What is a Comparator?